ThePension/StashRoom/doc/NEW_FEATURES.md

     * Expend search also in the current staging context

 * Select multiple files on the left panel, and stage them all

-    * Discard a directory with the tree view
+* Create a new branch
+    * And select from which branch

 Commit Stack View (local) :
 * Manage a stack of local commits (like mini PRs): reword/reorder/squash with preview, and a safety “dry-run rebase” check that reports conflicts ahead of time.